iposton/myrecipes/README.md

 <h3>Software used in Cookin</h3>

-Bring It Back runs on these technologies:
+Cookin runs on these technologies:

 <ul>
   <li>Rails 4.1.7</li>